Shanghai: Education and research

 Shanghai has two members (Fudan University and Shanghai Jiao Tong University) in the C9 League, an alliance of elite Chinese universities offering comprehensive and leading education.
-These two universities are consistently ranked in the Asia top 10.
-As of 2025, Fudan University and Shanghai Jiao Tong University were ranked in the global top 40 research comprehensive universities based on aggregate performance from four widely observed university rankings (THE+ARWU+QS+US News).
+These two universities are consistently ranked in the Asia top 10 and global top 50.
+As of 2025, Fudan University and Shanghai Jiao Tong University were ranked in the global top 35 research comprehensive universities based on aggregate performance from three widely observed university rankings (THE+ARWU+QS).